muldjord/boris/README.md

 ## Release notes
 #### Version x.x.x, Roadmap:
-* Move all '_flee' behaviours into a single behaviour that checks mseg to determine direction
 * Make wind behaviours that are appended before or after weather reaction behaviour when weather is shown
+* Add a 'usec' that points towards any direction the arrow keys are currently pressed

 #### Version 3.5.0 (In progress, unreleased):
 * Reworked chatter / speech bubble class